DavAnders/weather-app-py/README.md

 ### Weather App Overview

-The goal of this project is to gain a better understanding of Flask + PostgreSQl.
+The goal of this project is to gain a better understanding of Flask + PostgreSQL.

 Flask handles server-side logic, while SQLAlchemy manages database interactions with PostgreSQL.
 Flask-Login ensures secure user authentication, and Flask-WTF with CSRF protection guards against web attacks.
 Flask-Migrate handles database changes, and the app integrates with WeatherAPI for real-time weather data.